seife/marble_fx_digistump/doc/README.md

 # How I modified my MarbleFX
-I used a CJMCU Beetle board, because the integrated USB plug makes it very easy to solder the USB cable due to the large pin spacing.
+These are pictures of the first version that used a CJMCU Beetle board with an Atmega32u4 chip.
+The Digispark ATTiny85 is very similar in its form factor (but cheaper), so I keep these pictures here for reference.
+The integrated USB plug of the Digispark makes it very easy to solder the USB cable due to the large pin spacing.
+There are also Digispark clones with micro-USB socket, but these are harder to solder due to narrow spacing of the pins and using a "normal" micro-USB cable inside the MarbleFX is not possible due to space constraints.

 ## This is the MarbleFX before modification:
 ![The unmodified MarbleFX](01-marble_fx-original.jpg)